Special Interests & Scott Stringer NYC Mayoral Candidate

 In the graphic to the right the second to the last line at the bottom on the left shows the number of intermediaries who probably package money that doesn't want to be seen by the public, so the public won't know who's pulling the strings on Stringer?

-Stringer Embraces Public Investments in Mass Transit Additions that Benefit Billionaire Manhattan Developers
+Stringer Embraced Investments in Mass Transit Lines that Benefitted Billionaire Manhattan Developers

-While Ignoring the People who live in the Mass Transit Deserts of the Outer Boroughs
+While Ignoring the People who live in the Mass Transit Deserts in the Outer Boroughs

 The then Manhattan Borough President Stringer approved the Hudson Yards #7 subway line extension and the Upper East Side subway line extension.
 This was done while there were and still are an incredible number of other places in the city with greater transportation needs than almost anywhere in Manhattan - let alone south of 90th Street.
 These other places are called transportation deserts, where residents have to travel hours, if they use public transit, to get anywhere central.